mechtron/mechtron.github.io/README.md

 - **Skills**: Edit the `skills-grid` section in `index.html`
 - **Projects**: Add new project cards in the `projects-grid` section
 - **Blog Posts**: Update the `blogPosts` array in `js/blog.js`

-### Theme Customization

-Edit `css/themes.css` to modify colors, fonts, and styling for each theme.

 ## Blog Posts